-The AS exam assesses a wide range of vocabulary related to each of the sub-topics; however, there is no specific vocabulary list for AS.
+The A-level exam assesses a wide range of vocabulary related to each of the sub-topics; however, there is no specific vocabulary list for A-level.
 Candidates are advised to build up their own vocabulary lists for each sub-topic from their own reading.
 See the Resources section at the end of this General Introduction for suggested vocabulary books and the Tips and Techniques section for advice on building up your vocabulary.